Expressive Activity Policy

 - The location will be left in its original condition at the conclusion of the event, and reasonable charges or deposits may be imposed to enforce this requirement.

-- Expression that is obscene, defamatory, or consists of fighting words, threats of physical harm, insightful of imminent lawless action or otherwise not entitled to protection as expression is not permitted.
+- Expression that is obscene, defamatory, or consists of fighting words, threats of physical harm, incites imminent lawless action or is otherwise not entitled to protection as expression is not permitted.

 Objections to expressive activities